bove1/csci1710-2048/README.md

 We started the project with the intent of modeling 2048 to the point of being able to reproduce a (presumably) full game.
 One of the complications we ran into was the complexity of the task---longer traces grew exponentially.

 Referencing the updated optimizer [here](https://github.com/csci1710/public-examples/blob/main/2022/sudoku_opt_viz/sudoku_with_inst_2.frg), we managed to minimize the runtime of many of our tests.
+(For example, runtimes that lasted upwards of a minute take only a few seconds with the optimizer.
+There are still tests to make sure the board generates properly, but most of our tests thankfully work with the optimizer.)

 ---